 |

-Sellers, please don't forget that in entering items into the VEMIA auction, unless it is specifically stated otherwise in the lot description, you are accepting the responsibility (and the cost) of packing them satisfactorily if they need to be sent to buyers.
+Sellers, please don't forget that in entering items into the VEMIA auction, unless it is specifically stated otherwise in the lot description, or is clear from the nature of the item such as a large organ, you are accepting the responsibility (and the cost) of packing them satisfactorily if they need to be sent to buyers.

 Packing must be up to a high enough standard to satisfy the shipping companies' insurance requirements.
 Insurance will simply not cover an item that has been inadequately packed, or whose packaging has failed, and it will be deemed to be the sender's fault.

 There aren't any specific rules that all companies follow.
-The only international standards available apparently have stupidly high protection requirement
+The only international standards available apparently have stupidly high protection requirements.

 That doesn't mean that packages aren't often treated more roughly than they ought to be - or that compensation is never payable.
 But even in a case where an insurance claim is paid, it's usually a complicated hassle claiming it.
 Plus, of course, one more old piece of kit has been spoilt, and will never be quite the same again.

 The only good answer is to do everything reasonable to lessen the chance of damage in the first place.
-That briefly means four things:
+That briefly means five things:

 - Making sure that internal parts, and mains leads, accessories, etc., are totally secure, and not going to come loose, to damage themselves or things around them.

-- Isolating the item from external shock, with at least 25 mm and preferably 50 mm of impact-absorbent material around every part, with no room for movement, and no reason for the material to fail - eg no unprotected sharp edges on the equipment itself.
+- Isolating the item from external shock, with at least 25 mm and for medium-to-large and/or heavy items 50 mm of impact-absorbent material around every part, with no room for movement, and no reason for the material to fail - eg no unprotected sharp edges on the equipment itself.
+Rack ears, heat-sinks etc have to be especially dealt with so that they don't cut into the protective layer.

-- Protecting this impact-absorbent material with a hard outer shell - usually of cardboard of the right thickness - again with no room for movement.
+- Protecting this impact-absorbent material with a hard outer shell - usually of good quality cardboard of the right thickness - again with no room for movement.

 - Labelling the finished package carefully and clearly, with Fragile and This Side On Top notices, and clear address information - the more a parcel gets taken around to wrong addresses or warehouses, the more chance of damage.